 He has exhibited and performed at Sónar+D (Barcelona, Spain), Ars Electronica (Linz, Austria), ZKM (Karlsruhe, Germany), Creative Reactions (London, UK), Cricoteka (Krakow, Poland), Albumarte (Rome, Italy), SciArt Center (New York, USA), IGNITE Fest (Medellín, Colombia), Nuits Sonores (Lyon, France), Mobile World Congress (Barcelona, Spain), Ming Contemporary Art Museum (Shanghai, China), DMA (Daejon, South Korea), SIGGRAPH (USA) or NeurIPS (Vancouver, Canada), and more.

 Albert was awarded with the Artist Residency at Sónar+D x Factory Berlin in 2020 and received an award from “We Are Europe” (Creative Europe Programme of the European Union), which endowed him as one of the 64 young “Culture Activists” in Europe in 2019.
-Further, he has been internationally awarded by the “Re:Humanism Prize” for work on the relationship between AI and Art; by “We Are Equals – MUTEK Music Academy” aiming to foster gender equality in the music industry; by “Art of Neuroscience” award for bridging science and art; and by the Catalan Government with the “International Award City of Lleida” for the significant cultural impact of his projects.
+Further, he has been internationally awarded by the “Re:Humanism Prize” for work on the relationship between AI and Art; by “We Are Equals – MUTEK Music Academy”; by “Art of Neuroscience” award for bridging science and art; and by the Catalan Government with the “International Award City of Lleida” for the significant cultural impact of his projects.